 Ways to Give

-The Charlevoix County Community Foundation offers a wide variety of giving options to individuals, families, businesses, and nonprofits.
+The Charlevoix County Community Foundation has offered a variety of giving options to individuals, families, businesses, and nonprofits since 1992.
+Contributions of all sizes to make a difference close to home.

 A cash gift is the easiest way to give.
 Your donation is deductible as a charitable gift for federal tax purposes.